EPCCed/dirac-docs/docs/scheduler-update-2026.md

 on best interconnect performance which can only by achieved by matching job layout to interconnect topology.

-Many of the upcoming changes are based on relaxing topology restrictions so we provide a very brief description of the topology layout here as useful context for the following descriptions.
+Many of the changes are based on relaxing topology restrictions so we provide a very brief description of the topology layout here as useful context for the following descriptions.